 - Castle Forbes – Available in Limes, Lavender, and Cedar/Sandalwood.
 Castle Forbes shaving creams have a reputation of being strongly-scented: I like to say that using their Limes cream is like getting smacked in the face with a key lime pie .
 Without a doubt a luxurious product with outstanding performance (and commensurate price).

 - New York Shaving Company – Available in Elizabeth Street, Tonsorial, Old St. Patrick’s, Lavender, Lemon, Rose, Sandalwood, and Unscented.
 NYSC creams just barely make this list because they are available from more than just a single website, though still not widely available.
 I am glad they are though because the performance is right up there with the big boys.
 Their scents are a mix of classic European, “old timey” American, and natural scents.
+They also have a sample pack!
 The “Tonsorial” shaving cream is a favorite of many (including me).

-- Taylor of Old Bond Street – Available in Sandalwood, Jermyn Street (for sensitive skin), Lavender, Mr Taylor’s, Grapefruit, Coconut, Natural (preservative & fragrance free), Lemon/Lime, Almond, Rose, Avocado, Shaving Shop (I hear this scent may be discontinued but it is still available at the moment), Eton College, and St. James scents.
+- Taylor of Old Bond Street – Available in Sandalwood, Jermyn Street (for sensitive skin), Lavender, Mr Taylor’s, Grapefruit, Coconut, Natural (preservative & fragrance free), Lemon/Lime, Almond, Rose, Avocado, Eton College, and St. James scents.
 Taylor’s creams have a wide variety of both classic and modern scents but are a bit inconsistent in my mind.
-Some are outstanding performers (here is my review of Grapefruit a while back, and Sandalwood is a consistently listed as a favorite shaving cream on Amazon) while others are slightly less so.
+Some are outstanding performers (here is my review of Grapefruit a while back, and Sandalwood is a consistently listed as a favorite shaving cream on Amazon) while others are less so.
 They also tend to have a slightly runnier consistency compare to other top-shelf creams.
 So while I think might be at the bottom of the top shelf, they’re still on the top shelf!